stefanoborini/book-modelviewcontroller/source/mvc_variations/qualified_notification_model.rst

 more changes are needed, then force visual refresh.  notify() gets called with a qualified flag, the previous value and the new value.

-notify() gets called with a qualified flag, the previous value and the next value
+notify() gets called with a qualified flag specifying which change has occurred , the previous value and the next value

 The view subscribes to specific events from the model, and receives notifications only when those events actually occur.